History of Bandung: Early settlement

 Although the oldest written historical reference to the Priangan region dates back to circa 14th century, that was found in Cikapundung inscription, where the region was one of the settlement within the Kingdom of Pajajaran, the Priangan region has been home for early human since prehistoric era, at least since 9,500 years before present.
 There have been some earlier prehistoric archaeological findings of early human settlements, in Pawon cave in Padalarang karst area, West of Bandung, and around the old lake of Bandung.

 The ruin of Bojongmenje temple was discovered in Rancaekek area, Bandung Regency, east of Bandung city.
 The temple is estimated to be dated from early 7th century CE, around the same period — or even earlier, than Dieng temples of Central Java.

 Not far from Bojongmenje temples, the statue of Hindu god Shiva Mahadeva was discovered in Cibodas village, Cicalengka Subdistrict, Bandung Regency, West Java.
 The style of the Hindu statue estimated dated from circa 8th to 9th Century CE possibly from the Sunda Kingdom period.
 The artifact inventory number is 46, now is the collection of National Museum of Indonesia, Jakarta.

-Dutch East Indies Company
+Dutch colonial period

 During the 17th and 18th centuries, the Dutch East Indies company (VOC) established a small plantation area in the fertile and prosperous Bandung area.
 A supply road connecting Batavia (now Jakarta), Bogor, Cianjur, Bandung, Sumedang and Cirebon was built in 1786.